Welcome to General Wellness Information at Our Lady of Mercy Academy.

 - SAT PRACTICE: Link your scores with your Khan Academy® account for a free, personalized SAT practice plan based on your test results.

-- COLLEGES, MAJORS, AND CAREERS: Use free tools to discover which colleges and programs are right for you.
+- COLLEGES, MAJORS, AND CAREERS: Use free tools on the BigFuture website to discover which colleges and programs are right for you.

-- SCHOLARSHIPS: Use your PSAT/NMSQT scores to access scholarships from National Merit Scholarship Corporation, College Board Opportunity Scholarships, and others.
+- SCHOLARSHIPS: Use your PSAT/NMSQT scores to access scholarships from National Merit Scholarship Corporation, BigFuture Scholarships, and others.

 In order for OLMA to receive your scores, you must note this code when you register.
 It’s important to register early at SAT Test Dates and Deadlines | College Board or ACT registration to ensure you’re able to take the test in your home school district.
 Please note OLMA is not a testing center.